musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 We might make this one an Audacity Project though!
 This means we’ll play around with it on Audacity until it turns into a better version of itself, and then upload it on here at some point!

+{: .box-warning}
+This one could be edited into something.

 ### Town On the Hill ###
 The muffled vocals in the back and Chance’s singing comes off pretty sweetly and earnest on this one.
 “Thank you father”—Gospel and Jesus vibes are solid.
 Around the 2 minute mark, the production starts to really come in in the background—you get that kind of distorted thudding / metallic sound that you hear on…well, I know that it’s on on a lot of things but right now what’s coming to mind is [“Hard Feelings / Loveless”  by Lorde](https://open.spotify.com/track/1Dp7JGFNjvg8Nk0CtMCcnr?si=2VGL9I3ZRnaXVPZz_NiAfA) (around the 2:30-3:15 mark) and [“U & Me” by Yangze](https://open.spotify.com/track/5F7BfCrjjSPoRdjDh2h1bw?si=Z-m-H2nqQk-8o97ageGKqw) except not as intense.
 Which is what we like to see.